 - Builders & Construction Companies

-There are many more opportunities to choose from.
-Especially in the trades and services area.
-Just think of anything that would ever need to be added to or fixed in a house.
+Just think of anything that would ever need to be added to or fixed in a house – especially in the trades and services area.
 Boom.
 Hundreds or thousands of these businesses exist in your city.
-How do you find them?

 How To Find Strategic Real Estate Partners